MohitBhimrajka/project-agora/deployment/README.md

 1. Complete all steps in the main project `README.md`, including running the `setup_environment.sh` script.
 This ensures your `.env` file is fully populated with the `RAG_CORPUS_NAME` and other necessary values.
 2. Authenticate with Google Cloud with sufficient permissions to manage Vertex AI and IAM resources.
 3.  **Install Playwright Dependencies:** The `generate_diagram_from_mermaid` tool relies on Playwright.
-Ensure its system-level browser dependencies are installed by running the following command in your environment:
+Ensure its system-level browser dependencies are installed by running the following command in your environment **before deploying**:
     ```bash
     npx playwright install --with-deps
     ```